ShowVoc System Administration Manual

 ShowVoc, by default, comes with a clean home page that consists of a top navigation bar, a bottom footer and a middle section containing the application logo flanked by a brief description of what ShowVoc is.
 Anyway, it provides a basic customization of the middle section, in particular it allows for adding custom content to the blank section between the application description and the footer.

-Note: this procedure requires a system administrator to have access to the filesystem of the ShowVoc installation.
-Furthermore, since it is necessary to manipulate the content of ShowVoc .war, this procedure can be performed only if the web archive has been extracted and deployed on a separate HTTP server as described in the dedicated section above (Separate HTTP Server).
+Note: this procedure requires a system administrator to have access to the filesystem of the ShowVoc installation as it is necessary to manipulate the content of ShowVoc .jar.

 A further way to customize the web page from the ShowVoc UI is described here.
 The method described in this section is more thought for unchangeable custom content that should distinguish a certain SV installation (e.g. logo of the organization etc..) while the latter is thought more for dynamic content (e.g. communicatoions to all users) that might be changed by the SV administrator.